FRIENDS OF EXCALIBUR RACING

 Craig Dewald (Owns Dewald Props): Craig Dewald creates and fabricates winning propellers for boat racers around the world.
 Craig's family has raced outboard hydroplanes for decades and he knows how to design props for every type of outboard racing motor.
 I met Craig in person in 1995 at the APBA /USTS PRO Nationals in Depue, IL.
 He is a very humble and kind man whose skill in designing and making propellers has made our hydroplanes go extremely fast over the years.
 Craig and his son have fabricated stainless steel propellers that are strong and durable in the best and worst boat racing conditions.
 Craig is always willing to give helpful setup tips and experienced prop style advice to all of his valued customers.
 Without Dewald propellers, we would not be able to compete safely and quite often (depending on my setup, motor running condition, driving skills that day) within the top three race finish positions.

 Cal Dowd (Owner of ProGraphyx): Cal, Virgil, and Tim at ProGraphyx in Longview, WA, have provided us with exceptional livery colors design, graphics, and graphics installation services for our 250cc and 125cc class hydroplanes.
 They also produced our team T-shirts, embroidered our race jackets, and installed the graphics on our enclosed race trailer.
 I first met Cal at a Kelso Downtown Revitilization Association meeting when we were still operating our small business.
 I approached Cal about sponsoring our race team in 2009.
 Cal and his staff have been loyal sponsors and provided us with the recent opportunity to display the boat at a Cowlitz County Chamber of Commerce Expo event.
 Excalibur Racing proudly represents our 2099-2011 race sponsors in western Washington (see the Sponsors page link on this website's Racing page for the complete list of 2010-2011 racing sponsors.)
 Visit the ProGraphyx website at prographyx.com to see their product and graphics service offerings.
-Thanks Cal, Virgil, and Tim!
+Thanks Cal, Virgil, Tim, and the rest of Cal's team!

 (A. Peffley photo)